The unfortunate reality is that today’s farming practices are unsustainable. Not only that, but the way we eat is unsustainable as well.

 At the same time, animal feed production creates greenhouse gases.
 Moreover, animals, particularly pigs and cows, release greenhouse gases.
-Furthermore, did you know that animals produce about half as much meat as food required to feed them?
+Furthermore, did you know that animals produce about half as much meat as the food required to feed them?

 Essentially, plants use less fertilizer, water, and land than livestock.
 Producing protein from plants uses about 100 times less water than raising animals.
 So, you can see that eating meat is not overly sustainable.

 5. Don’t Eat Wild Caught Fish and Seafood